-I’ve had cats in my life for around 40 years now and 25 of these have been with magnificent Maine Coons, two of which I still own (Harry and Charlie, brothers and 14 years of age).
+I’ve had cats in my life for around 40 years now and 25 of these have been with magnificent Maine Coons.
+Our latest Maine Coon definitely responded well to these techniques when she joined us at age 16 months.

 There are numerous reasons why your cat may feel particularly anxious but usually, it’s related to their environment or their history.

 Maybe you’ve moved house or changed things around (cats don’t really like change), maybe another cat (or dog) has been in and has left their scent around their home.

 There could be numerous reasons why your cat doesn’t seem as comfortable as it should.